ros-navigation/navigation2/nav2_bringup/bringup/README.md

 ## Launch Navigation2 on a Robot

 ### Pre-requisites:
 * Run SLAM with Navigation 2 or tele-op to drive the robot and generate a map of an area for testing first.
 The directions below assume this has already been done or there is already a map of the area.

-    Learn more about how to use Navigation 2 with SLAM to create maps;
+* Learn more about how to use Navigation 2 with SLAM to create maps;

     - [Navigation 2 with SLAM](https://github.com/ros-planning/navigation2/blob/master/doc/use_cases/navigation_with_slam.md)

+* _Please note that currently, nav2_bringup works if you provide a map file.
+However, providing a map is not required to use Navigation2.
+Navigation2 can be configured to use the costpmaps to navigate in an area without using a map file_

 * Publish all the transforms from your robot from base_link to base_scan

 ### Terminal 1 : Launch Navigation2 using your map.yaml